suleymanarslan/notebook/quotes/english.md

   * [Omar Khayyám](#omar-khayyám)
   * [Goethe](#goethe)

+> Strength is not born from strength.
+Strength can be born only from weakness.
+So be glad of your weaknesses now, they are the beginnings of your strength.
+―  Claire Weekes

 > In every work of genius we recognize our own rejected thoughts; they come back to us with a certain alienated majesty.
 ― Ralph Waldo Emerson, Self-Reliance